John Coltrane: 1967: Illness and death

 Coltrane died of liver cancer at the age of 40 on July 17, 1967, at Huntington Hospital on Long Island.
 His funeral was held four days later at St. Peter's Lutheran Church in New York City.
 The service was started by the Albert Ayler Quartet and finished by the Ornette Coleman Quartet.
 Coltrane is buried at Pinelawn Memorial Park in Farmingdale, New York.

-Biographer Lewis Porter speculated that the cause of Coltrane's illness was hepatitis, although he also attributed the disease to Coltrane's heroin use at a previous period in his life.
-Frederick J. Spencer wrote that Coltrane's death could be attributed to his needle use "or the bottle, or both."
+Biographer Lewis Porter speculated that the cause of Coltrane's illness was hepatitis, although he also attributed the disease to Coltrane's previous heroin use.
+Frederick J. Spencer wrote that Coltrane's death could be attributed to his needle use "or the bottle, or both".
 He stated that "[t]he needles he used to inject the drugs may have had everything to do with" Coltrane's liver disease: "If any needle was contaminated with the appropriate hepatitis virus, it may have caused a chronic infection leading to cirrhosis or cancer."
 He noted that despite Coltrane's "spiritual awakening" in 1957, "[b]y then, he may have had chronic hepatitis and cirrhosis ...
 Unless he developed a primary focus elsewhere in later life and that spread to his liver, the seeds of John Coltrane's cancer were sown in his days of addiction."

 Coltrane's death surprised many in the music community who were unaware of his condition.
 Miles Davis said, "Coltrane's death shocked everyone, took everyone by surprise.
 I knew he hadn't looked too good ...
-But I didn't know he was that sick— or even sick at all."
+But I didn't know he was that sick – or even sick at all."